How to Choose a Sit-Stand Desk in Australia (2026 Buying Guide)

 If you are buying a sit-stand desk in Australia this year, the choice usually comes down to three things: stability at standing height, motor reliability, and getting the right dimensions for your room.
 A cheap desk that wobbles when you type or struggles to lift your monitors will quickly become a frustration.

-This guide cuts through the marketing noise to explain exactly what matters when choosing an electric standing desk for your home office or commercial workspace, including motor types, weight capacities, and how to pair your desk with the right ergonomic chair.
+This guide cuts through the marketing noise to explain exactly what matters when choosing an electric standing desk for your home office or commercial workspace.
+We cover motor types, weight capacities, and how to pair your desk with the right ergonomic chair to create a healthy, productive environment.

 1. Single Motor vs. Dual Motor: Which Is Better?

 The lifting mechanism is the most critical component of any electric standing desk.
-You will generally encounter two main types:
+You will generally encounter two main types of motor systems in the Australian market.

-Dual Motor Desks These feature an independent motor housed inside each leg.
-Dual motor systems, like the Geneva Dual Electric Standing Desk, are the industry standard for reliable home offices.
+These feature an independent motor housed inside each leg.
+Dual motor systems are the industry standard for reliable home offices.
 They lift faster (up to 40mm per second), operate quietly, and offer much higher weight capacities (typically 120kg).
 Most importantly, dual motors provide significantly better stability at maximum height.

 Buying Advice: Always choose a dual motor desk if your budget allows.
 The increase in stability and lifespan is worth the extra investment.